Create a Carousel Popup

 RB_DB_setvisirulespopup

-2. Set the Where Visibility Rules for the Pop-up to appear.
+2. Set the Visibility Rules Where does the pop up appear? for the Pop-up to appear.

 RB_DB_popupwhererules